-Selling Agents, such as Exempt Market Dealers, responsible for the sale of Common Shares (for the Common Shares offering) will be paid a selling commission, and selling commissions and Offering Expenses will not exceed 12% in the aggregate and no one selling agent will receive a commission of more than 12% of the gross sale proceeds.
-No selling commission will be paid on the Series A Units, Series B Units, or Series C Units offerings and the Offering and the Offering Expenses related to them will not exceed 12% of the aggregate.
-The Issuer may grant brokers' warrants, agents' options or other securities as payment of compensation under agency agreements as negotiated by the Issuer and may include broker warrants of up to 10% of gross proceeds from the sale of Units and/or Common Shares resulting directly from the agent's efforts converted to Units and/or Common Shares at the price that the Units and/or Common Shares are then currently being offered at an exercise price of \$1.20 per common share.
+Selling Agents, such as Exempt Market Dealers, responsible for the sale of Common Shares will be paid a selling commission and selling commissions and Offering Expenses will not exceed 12% in the aggregate and no one selling agent will receive a commission of more than 12% of the gross sale proceeds.
+The Issuer may grant brokers' warrants, agents' options or other securities as payment of compensation under agency agreements as negotiated by the Issuer and may include broker warrants of up to 12% of gross proceeds from the sale of Common Shares resulting directly from the agent's efforts at an exercise price that the Issuer determines is fair and reasonable under the circumstances and pursuant to applicable laws.
 See Item 7: Compensation Paid to Sellers and Finders.